We are passionate about learning from the land and co-creating with it.

 Tivoli Community Farm is our main “home base” in the old baseball field previously part of the former Livingston School.

-Our hugelkultur beds use woody material from the Tivoli Lake Preserve and many layers of organic material, including our homemade compost, to create nutrient-rich mounds.
-These beds are excellent for retaining moisture!
+Hugelkultur beds use woody material from the Tivoli Lake Preserve and many layers of organic material, including our homemade compost, to create nutrient-rich mounds that decompose over time and are excellent at retaining moisture!

-We have transformed the hugelkultur beds into beautiful beds filled with various veggies, flowers, and herbs meant as landing spaces and beacons for pollinators.
+Each season is like a blank canvas, though we welcome back several perennials each year.
+We fill the beds with various veggies, flowers, and herbs meant as landing spaces and beacons for pollinators.

 Flax-to-Linen program